Study abroad: inbound students

 Are you an undergraduate student at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
 The Study Abroad programme gives you the chance and flexibility to study with us and benefit from:

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

-To join us for Autumn 2021 entry (for either a full year or 1 term), you need to get your application to us by 19 August 2022.
+For Autumn 2022 entry (for either a full year or 1 term), you need to get your application to us by 19 August 2022.
 To join us for Spring 2023, you need to get your application to us by 30 November 2022.